 A person will choose a taxi for a variety of reasons.
+Similar to reasons why a person chooses to become a taxi driver.
 If you can work out theirs then you can modify your performance to suit.
 Accept that most of us welcome the solitude that a taxi affords and will not take kindly to repeated attempts to engage in conversation, even if we are stationary in traffic.
 If they wanted to know the day’s news, they would have probably read about it on their mobile phone.

 If they appear to want to talk, and the length of journey suggests it is worthwhile, ask them a non-personal question.
 If they are going to an airport, there are a plethora of non-technical subjects that might help break the ice.
 They could be meeting someone and you can ask about them without getting into too familiar territory.
 If they ask for a card, then remember their face.
 Nothing generates loyalty like asking them if they enjoyed their holiday when they come back.